How to install RetroPie on Ubuntu | Tutorial

 In order to play games using Retropie – you need ROM images to download and copy them in the retropie folder.
 Default folder location is /home/RetroPie/roms.
 In that folder, there are folders for each an

 every game console(playstation, nintendo, xbox etc…).
-Copy the ROM image in the coresponding folder.
+Copy the ROM image in the corresponding folder.
 ROM image must be for the proper console.

 When you copy the games(ROM images), start the RetroPie emulator again.
 This time the welcome screen will be different.
 Retropie will automatically detect added ROM images and recognize for which game console are they.
 Menu will display consoles which contains games.